Home

 Total

-Discussion: There are 100 males out of which 80 like fish and out of 100 females 80 like fish.
+Discussion: Out of 100 males 80 like fish and out of 100 females 80 like fish.
 Males and females have the same liking for fish.
-We say that there is independence between gender and liking or disliking of fish.
-Another way of saying the same thing is that there is no relation between the gender and liking for fish.
+We say that there is independence between gender and liking or disliking fish.
+Another way of saying the same thing is that there is no relation between gender and liking fish.

 Example:

-Consider the following sample data on smoking by adult males and females:
+Consider the following sample data on smoking for adult males and females:

 Gender